Training on Irrelevant States Implies Data Augmentation: Generalization in Contextual MDPs: Generalization to reachable contexts

 Recent work has shown that this logic does not transfer to the ZSPT setting \citep{jiang_importance_2023}.
-In this setting, the goal is not to maximise performance in the training CMDP $\mathcal{M}|_{S_0^{train}}$, but rather to maximise performance in the testing CMDP $\mathcal{M}|_{S_0^{test}}$.
+In this setting, the goal is not to maximize performance in the training CMDP $\mathcal{M}|_{S_0^{train}}$, but rather to maximize performance in the testing CMDP $\mathcal{M}|_{S_0^{test}}$.
 Ideally, the learned policy will be optimal over the on-policy distribution $\rho^{\pi^*}$ in this testing CMDP.
 In general, this testing distribution is unknown.
-However, in the reachable generalisation setting, the starting states during testing are (by definition) part of the reachable state space $S_r$.
+However, in the reachable generalization setting, the starting states during testing are (by definition) part of the reachable state space $S_r$.
 So, an agent that learns to act optimally in as many of the reachable states as possible can improve its performance during testing.
-In fact, if a policy were optimal in all reachable states, it would be guaranteed to `generalise' to any reachable context.
-One could argue generalisation is not the best term to use here, since even a policy that completely overfits to the reachable state space $S_r$, for example, a tabular setting, would exhibit perfect `generalisation'.
+In fact, if a policy were optimal in all reachable states, it would be guaranteed to `generalize' to any reachable context.
+One could argue generalization is not the best term to use here, since even a policy that completely overfits to the reachable state space $S_r$, for example, a tabular setting, would exhibit perfect `generalization'.

-\begin{corollary} An optimal policy $\pi$ that achieves maximal return from any state in the reachable state space $S_r(\mathcal{M}|_{S_0^{train}})$, will have optimal performance in the reachable generalisation setting. \end{corollary} Recall that performance in a ZSPT problem is defined as the performance in the testing MDP $\mathcal{M}|_{S_0^{test}}$, which in the case of reachable generalisation, has an underlying state space that consists only of reachable states.
+\begin{corollary} An optimal policy $\pi$ that achieves maximal return from any state in the reachable state space $S_r(\mathcal{M}|_{S_0^{train}})$, will have optimal performance in the reachable generalization setting. \end{corollary} Recall that performance in a ZSPT problem is defined as the performance in the testing MDP $\mathcal{M}|_{S_0^{test}}$, which in the case of reachable generalization, has an underlying state space that consists only of reachable states.
 It follows naturally that a policy that is optimal on the entire reachable state space $S_r(\mathcal{M}|_{S_0^{train}})$ also has to be optimal in $\mathcal{M}|_{S_0^{test}}$.

+Note that the conclusions above do not hold for the unreachable generalization setting, which \emph{does} require explicit generalization to states it can never encounter during training.
+As such, these two settings are meaningfully distinct.